AlvaroRuizDelgado/Morse/Command_log.md

 ```

 Create an "ansible.cfg" file in the folder where the playbooks are going to be, and edit it to:
 - Make ansible check for the hosts file in the same folder.
+Alternatively, we can pass the path to hosts as a variable (ansible-playbook -i path/to/hosts playbook.yaml).
 - Disable host key checks, which require manual input and would slow down the whole process.

 ```bash